Last Updated on: by

 - Each bacterium has its own unique restriction enzymes and each enzyme recognizes only one type of sequence.

 - The DNA sequences recognized by restriction enzymes are called palindromes.
 Palindromes are the base sequences that read the same on the two strands but in opposite directions.

 For example, if the sequence on one strand is GAATTC read in 5’→3′ direction, the sequence on the opposite strand is CTTAAG read in the 3’→5′ direction, but when both strands are read in the 5’→ 3′ direction the sequence is the same.
 The palindrome appears accordingly —

 In addition, there is a point of symmetry within the palindrome.
 In the example, this point is in the center between the AT/AT.

 - The value of restriction enzymes is that they make cuts in the DNA molecule around this point of symmetry.

 - Some enzymes cut straight across the molecule at the symmetrical axis producing blunt ends.

-- Of more value, however, are the restriction enzymes that cut between the same two bases away form the point of symmetry on two strands, thus, producing a staggered break.
+- Of more value, however, are the restriction enzymes that cut between the same two bases away from the point of symmetry on two strands, thus, producing a staggering break.